zenocode-org/photo-portfolio/README.md

 2. Browse to a collection folder (e.g., `nature`, `travel`, `street`) or navigate to `src/gallery/` to create a new collection folder
 3. Upload your images directly to the folder
 4. Commit your changes - images will be automatically processed

+#### Editing Image Metadata

+1. Navigate to **Gallery Configuration** in Pages CMS
+2. Edit the `gallery.yaml` file to:
+   - Update image titles and descriptions
+   - Assign images to collections (including "featured")
+   - Add custom fields like `filmType` and `analog` for analog photos
+   - Manage collection names
+3. Your edits are preserved when new images are added (via merge settings)

 #### Automatic Processing